AlexMKX/home-automation/broadlink.md

-# Configure Broadlink RM Remote
+# Configure Broadlink RM Remote without application.

 1. ```pip3 install broadlink ```
 1. For each remote press reset button untill it start flashing frequently.
 Then release and press reset button again - untill it start flashing 3 or 4 times in a row